 The Rolex Datejust ref.
 16220 was the last of the range to have the engine-turned bezel, although the slightly smaller Date continued with it for an extra couple of years.

 The watch therefore has a definite air of nostalgia to it, and it is a real favorite among classic aficionados.
-For a selection of some of the best, guaranteed authentic versions, head on over to our online store.

 — Featured Photo Credits: BeckerTime’s Archive.